stewartrule/Backbone-Inquiry/README.md

 ### outside

-Get all users who don't play hard and impossible modes
+Get all users who don't play hard and impossible modes.

 ```coffeescript
 easy = users.outside { difficulty: ['hard', 'impossible'] }, { orderBy: 'highscore', limit: 5 }
 ```

-You can also use all methods with lodash or underscore
+You can also use all methods with lodash or underscore.js

 ```coffeescript
 # eq is basically the same as where